+The use of hydrocodone in children younger than 6 years of age has caused serious breathing problems, sometimes causing death.
 Use of hydrocodone, pseudoephedrine, and guaifenesin combination is not indicated in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of hydrocodone, pseudoephedrine, and guaifenesin combination in the elderly.
 However, elderly patients are more likely to have age-related kidney problems, which may require caution and an adjustment in the dose for patients receiving hydrocodone, pseudoephedrine, and guaifenesin.